lc00/wiki-experiment/Teach-Like-A-Champion.md

     * Use tape on the floor to indicate layouts
 * Make sure the environment (such as the walls) are uncluttered and undistracting
 * Direct instruction is not bad- it's an essential ingredient.
 Make them engaging, and no more than 15 minutes without having students practice what they're learning.
+* All of our activities need to overcome the "hurdle rate" of learning, which is probably based on reading
+* 3-30-30
+    * 3 minutes setting expectations for work product, process, and behavior, then stand sentry (_not_ circulating) to make sure everyone starts working, then start circulating
+    * 30 second burst of checking with an individual
+    * 30 second burst of checking the whole group

 ## Check For Understanding